FarhanKhan1911/Farhan-Todo/README.md

 # Farhan-Todo

-<h2>Farhan-Todo is the simple web application for saving your daily tasks. </h2><br>
+## Introduction
-The main goal behind this project was to practice function based Django view.
+Farhan to-do is todo app that will help you to manage your daily tasks.

-# Features
+## Features
 <ul>
   <li> User Registration </li>
   <li> Add todo tasks </li>